 Dutchbat is but lightly armed and has few means to keep the peace around Srebrenica.
 In the spring of 1995, Serbian Bosnians start blockading the supply convoys provisioning Dutchbat, which weakens their position even further.
+In addition, the Serbs attempt to intimidate Dutchbat in all sorts of ways.
 On 6 July 1995, the Bosnian-Serbian general Ratko Mladić sends his troops towards Srebrenica.
 Without much resistance, the assailants invade the Bosniak safe haven six days later.
 Many Bosniak men and boys make a fruitless attempt at escaping.

 With assistance from the Dutch soldiers, the Serbs first separate the men and boys who are left behind from the women and children, whereupon they are removed in buses.
 They are joined with another group of captured refugees, and shortly thereafter, nearly all these Bosniaks are executed by the Serbs.
 It is the largest massacre in Europe since the end of World War II.
 A total of 8,372 names are engraved in the commemorative monument in nearby Potočari.

 Once news of the disaster reaches the Netherlands, the question arises as to whether the Dutch soldiers could have done more to protect the enclave from the Serbs.
 Many Dutch people wonder whether their country has failed on a moral level.
 The Dutch Institute for War, Holocaust, and Genocide Studies (NIOD) launches a thorough investigation, which goes on for six years.
 Among other things, the investigation points out the vagueness and the infeasibility of the UN assignment.
+In fact, the Dutchbat assignment was a mission impossible.
 When the NIOD report is published in 2002, Prime Minister Wim Kok assumes political responsibility for the disaster in Srebrenica and resigns.
 Among the Dutch government, the event raises awareness of the complexity of peace missions.
 From that day on, it ensures that soldiers are sufficiently well armed when being sent on such missions; cases in point are the Dutch missions to Iraq and Afghanistan.

 In 2017 and 2019, respectively, the International Criminal Tribunal for the former Yugoslavia convicts the leaders of the Bosnian Serbs, Radovan Karadzić and Ratko Mladić, for their part in the murders.
 Surviving relatives continue to institute legal proceedings, in the pursuit of answers to questions regarding responsibility and culpability.
 Srebrenica remains an open wound.